Close

 • Fostered enthusiasm for the profession.

-• Provided support and opportunities for multiple students that were designed to help them achieve professional competencies (including but not limited to clinical sites, supervision, research and publications).
+• Provided clinical sites and supervision for multiple students designed to help them achieve professional competencies.

 • Provided ongoing, long-term career guidance to one or more HI professionals.